ADBeta/CH32V003_lib_i2c/README.md

 * Support for All 3 Alternative Pinouts
 * Support 7-bit Addresses (7-bit aligned, eg `0bx1101000 - 0x68`)
 * Support 8-bit Registers
+* Up to 1MHz Bus Frequency has been tested.
+Can be set higher.
 * Easy to use I2C Error Status'
 * Funcion to Scan the Interface for devices
 * Master Mode Only